 Campaign Watch seeks to provide information in such detail and with such speed that would be akin to your competitor presenting you with their marketing strategy each morning before they execute it.
 You can track your competitor’s visibility in landing pages, new ads, average position and search.
 Keep track of everything from market share, desktop vs mobile user mix, seasonal spend and more.

-There’s no single tool that’s perfect for competitor analysis for every organization and in every situation.
+There’s no single tool that’s perfect for competitor analysis for every organisation and in every situation.
 To make sure you pick the most appropriate tool, determine the objectives of your digital marketing campaign overall as well as your competitor analysis then work backwards to find the tool or tools that will best help you meet that.